sbreatnach/distrod/README.md

 There are a number of hook points in the Ansible roles that are designed to be configurable.
 These should be overridden using the standard Ansible approach of specifying extra variable files.
-For example, note that the ansible-playbook command above for Vagrant testing includes vm_vars.yml.
+The following describes the most important configuration options.

 ## User